inventor96/glove80-fin-mouse/README.md

 - Build the right-side version in OnShape
 - Add support in the code for scrolling and right-clicking
 - Review BLE mouse library for any potential improvements from the [original repo's PRs](https://github.com/T-vK/ESP32-BLE-Mouse/pulls)
+- Add support for interfacing with the Glove80 GPIO pins